 Mens Rea as defined by thefreedictionary.com is the Latin term for “guilty mind” or “element of criminal responsibility.”
 Based on the fundamental principles of Criminal Law, there are two elements that consist of a crime, one is the physical element, and the other is the mental part.
 The mental element or the awareness of the illegal act is the mens rea.
 It is the guilty knowledge yet there is still willfulness to do the crime.
 On the other hand, the physical element is the act itself—actus reus.

-"The act does not make a person guilty unless the mind be also guilty."
+"The act does not make a person guilty unless the mind is also guilty."
 Generally speaking, a person is not necessarily guilty unless there is a guilty mind behind the act; meaning there is intent to commit a crime.
-For instance, due to negligence or recklessness a person accidentally knock out a pot of plant from his second floor window and accidentally landed on the head of a passerby that caused that person severe injuries.
+For instance, due to negligence or recklessness, a person accidentally knock out a pot of plant from his second-floor window and accidentally landed on the head of a passerby which caused that person severe injuries.
 In this case, there was no intent to cause harm, thus the person who knocked the pot by the given definition is not guilty of committing a crime (physical injuries).
 It is the intent of the person that makes his/her action a crime.
 However, if applied to legal law, mens rea is a bit vague by definition.
 Based on the given example, mens rea by definition makes the person unaccountable for his action although there is negligence on his part.
 Thus, it is also important to identify the levels of intent or levels of mens rea to identify the culpability of the person based on the elements of the crime.